Paris Peace Conference (1919–1920): Overview and direct results

 The Conference formally opened on 18 January 1919 at the Quai d'Orsay in Paris.
 This date was symbolic, as it was the anniversary of the proclamation of William I as German Emperor in 1871, in the Hall of Mirrors at the Palace of Versailles, shortly before the end of the Siege of Paris – a day itself imbued with significance in Germany, as the anniversary of the establishment of the Kingdom of Prussia in 1701.

 The Delegates from 27 nations (delegates representing 5 nationalities were for the most part ignored) were assigned to 52 commissions, which held 1,646 sessions to prepare reports, with the help of many experts, on topics ranging from prisoners of war to undersea cables, to international aviation, to responsibility for the war.
-Key recommendations were folded into the Treaty of Versailles with Germany, which had 15 chapters and 440 clauses, as well as treaties for the other defeated nations.
+Key recommendations were included in the Treaty of Versailles with Germany, which had 15 chapters and 440 clauses, as well as treaties for the other defeated nations.

 The five major powers, France, Britain, Italy, the United States, and Japan, controlled the Conference.
-Amongst the "Big Five", in practice Japan only sent a former prime minister and played a small role; and the "Big Four" leaders dominated the conference.
+Amongst the "Big Five", in fact Japan only sent a former prime minister and played a small role; and the "Big Four" leaders dominated the conference.

 The four met together informally 145 times and made all the major decisions, which were then ratified by other attendees.
 The open meetings of all the delegations approved the decisions made by the Big Four.
 The conference came to an end on 21 January 1920, with the inaugural General Assembly of the League of Nations.

 Five major peace treaties were prepared at the Paris Peace Conference, with, in parentheses, the affected countries: